 An improving economy can be tough for some businesses.
 Case in point: firms that invest in distressed debt.

-Edward I. Altman, a noted expert in credit risk, predicts a default rate of just 2.8 percent in 2011 for corporate debt, which he termed very low.
-Economic conditions are improving rapidly, Altman told a packed luncheon this month at the New York chapter of the Turnaround Management Association.
+Edward I. Altman, a noted expert in credit risk, predicted Wednesday a default rate of just 2.8 percent in 2011 for corporate debt, a rate he termed very low.
+Economic conditions are improving rapidly, Altman told a packed luncheon at the New York chapter of the Turnaround Management Association.

-That 2.8 percent rate was Altman’s forecast as of mid-February.
-When he ran the numbers a month earlier, he got a 3.2 percent rate prediction, a product of improving economic trends and low interest rates.
+That 2.8 percent rate was Altman’s forecast as of Tuesday.
+When he ran the numbers a month ago, he got a 3.2 percent rate prediction, a product of improving economic trends and low interest rates.
 While that might be beneficial to most buyout shops, “it’s not good news for these [distressed debt] guys,” Altman said in an interview with Buyouts after his presentation.

 For firms that invested in distressed securities during the financial crisis, returns could be strong:

 Investing in distressed debt and turnaround funds remained a highly popular strategy for sponsors in 2010.